ContractLand/terra-bridge-btc/README.md

 The bridge is a two way pegging mechanism that works through a rotation validator set and two bridge contracts (“contract” here refers to an executable piece of logic in the context of its residing chain).
 The bridge contracts resides on the home and foreign chains, hereon referred to as home-bridge and foreign-bridge.

 The bridge contracts must be able to accepts and lock funds, verifies cryptographic signature of incoming cross-chain transfer transactions, and release token to user address on successful transfers.
-The relay of messages between the two bridges on different chains happen in a byzantine fault tolerant way by the bridge validators
+The relay of messages between the two bridges on different chains happen in a byzantine fault tolerant way by the bridge validators.

-Example Foreign -> Home Transfer Flow:
+Home -> Foreign Transfer Flow:
-1. User *U* deposits some amount *T* of coin *Cforeign* to the foreign-bridge at address *Bforeign*.
+1. User deposits BTC to the foreign-bridge.
 The transaction contains metadata for validators to relay the transfer:
-  - *Cforeign* - coin address on foreign
   - *T* - transfer amount
   - *R* - recipient address on home
-2. Validator queries and find a new incoming transaction on the address *Bforeign* on foreign chain.
-3. Validators (1 to N) send message to the home bridge at address *Bhome* to relay the transfer with the following parameters:
+3. Validators (1 to N) queries and find new incoming transactions on foreign-bridge and send message to home-bridge to relay transfer with the following parameters:
-  - *Cforeign* - coin address on foreign
   - *R* - recipient address on home.
   - *T* - transfer amount
-  - *TX* - hash of transfer transaction to Bforeign
+  - *TX* - hash of transfer transaction on foreign
-  - *Sig* - validator signature of this message
+  - *SIG* - validator signature of this message
 4. The home bridge receives the incoming message, verifies validator signature and keeps track of the signatures collected from validators.
-When more than N/2 validator signatures are collected for a given *TX* then *T* amount of *Chome* (pegged home representation of *Cforeign*) is released from *Bhome* to *R*.
+When more than N/2 validator signatures are collected for a given *TX* then *T* amount BTCT (pegged version of BTC on Ethereum in the form of token) is transferred to recipient.

+Foreign -> Home Transfer Flow:
+1. User deposits BTCT to home-bridge.
+The transaction contains metadata for validators to relay the transfer:
+  - *T* - transfer amount
+  - *R* - recipient address on foreign
+2. Validators (1 to N) listens for events and find new incoming transaction on home-bridge and send message to home-bridge to collect signatures approving the transfer with the following parameters:
+  - *R* - recipient address on foreign.
+  - *T* - transfer amount
+  - *TX* - hash of transfer transaction on foreign
+  - *SIG* - validator signature of this message
+3. Once enough signatures are collected (N/2 + 1), home-bridge emits event to inform validators the transfer has been fully approved.
+The last validator to submit the transfer transaction to foreign-bridge.
+4. The foreign bridge receives the incoming transfer request and *T* amount BTC is transferred to recipient.

+### Number of Transactions for Transfer
+**Bitcoin -> Ethereum**: 1 initial user transfer request tx on Bitcoin + (N/2 + 1) validator transfer relay tx on Ethereum.

+**Ethereum -> Bitcoin**: 1 initial user transfer request tx on Ethereum + (N/2 + 1) signature collection transaction on Ethereum + 1 transfer relay transaction on Bitcoin.

+- diagrams

 ## Validator Selection Criteria
 Through the choice of a BFT consensus mechanism with validators formed from a set of stakeholders determined by depositing stakes in the bridge staking contracts, we are able to get a secure consensus with an infrequently changing and modest number of validators.

-The staking contract resides on the home chain.
 Any validators that deposits the stake will become a validator in the next block.
-Similarly any valiator that withdraws from the contract will have their valdiator status revoked in the following block.
+Similarly any validator that withdraws from the contract will have their validator status revoked in the following block.
+A participating validator must register via deposits in the bridge contract on both home and foreign.
+Since home is Ethereum, the staking and update of validators is straight forwards.
+For foreign is slightly more complicated due to Bitcoin's limited functionalities.

 ## Consensus
 Any transfer requests with approval from *N/2 + 1* validators are finalized.
 This process continues indefinitely unless *N/2* or more validators become unresponsive, in which case the bridge halts.